Recoskie/JDasm/docs/Machine.md

 <br />

-No matter how good of a detection model we make, though.
-It is not full proof to those that design the code to not be detected.
+No matter how good of a detection model we make, it is not full proof to those that design the code to not be detected.

 <br />